A BRIEF HISTORY OF CLOTHING

 Roman men wore tunics.
 Roman citizens wore a semi-circular piece of cloth called a toga.
 It was folded over one shoulder.
 Men wore white togas made of wool or linen.
 Senators wore a toga with a purple stripe as a mark of their rank.
 Women wore long dresses called a stola, dyed different colors.
 Often they wore a long shawl called a palla.

 Ordinary Romans wore clothes of wool or linen but the rich could afford cotton and silk.
 Roman clothes were held with pins and brooches.
 Both men and women wore wigs and false teeth.

 Saxon clothes were basic.
 Saxon men wore a shirt and tunic.
-They wore trouser like garments called breeches.
+They wore trousers like garments called breeches.
 Sometimes they extended to the ankle but sometimes they were shorts.
 Men might wear wool leggings held in place by leather garters.
 They wore cloaks held in place by brooches.
 Saxon women wore a long linen garment with a long tunic over it.
 They also wore mantles.
 Both men and women used combs made of bone or antler.

 Clothing in the Middle Ages